2gis/MarkerGeneralizationPlugin/README.md

             {
                 // minimum pixels from current marker to another marker higher or this level
                 safeZone: 20,
+                // minimum pixels from current marker to another marker lower or this level
+                margin: 30,
                 // size of current marker
                 size: [25, 40],
                 // offset for center of current marker